Introduction to Education:

 New Plymouth 4310

-Watch them - wherever you are... you’ll be able to access all you need for the lecture via a private webpage –https://www.hospice.org.nz/education-training/lectures-permission/ on the Hospice NZ website.
+Watch them - wherever you are... you’ll be able to access all you need for the lecture via a private webpage – https://www.hospice.org.nz/palliative_care_lecture_series

 Webcast quick info